pippinbarr/cart263-2020/slides/activity-raving-redactionist/activity-raving-redactionist.md

 }
 ```

-- Note that there is also a `.click()` method that does the same thing in a very slightly different way:
+- Note that there is also a `.click()` method that does the same thing in a very slightly different syntax:

 ```javascript
 $(document).ready(setup);